FedBiCross: Personalized One-Shot Federated Learning on Medical Images: Experiments

 We compare against five one-shot FL baselines: FedAvg with a single communication round (FedAvg-1)~\cite{mcmahan2017communication}, DAFL~\cite{chen2019data}, DENSE~\cite{zhang2022dense}, FedISCA~\cite{kang2023one}, and Co-Boosting~\cite{dai2024enhancing}.
 All methods are evaluated by test accuracy on each client, and we report the averaged accuracy across clients.

-\subsubsection{Implementation Details}
+\subsubsection{Implementation Details.}

 We adopt ResNet-18 as the backbone.
 Client models are trained for 100 epochs using SGD with learning rate $10^{-3}$ and batch size 128.
-For client clustering, we use $M=256$ random noise images to compute prediction matrices.
+For client clustering, we use $M=256$ random noise images to compute prediction matrices, and evaluate $K \in \{2, \ldots, N-1\}$ using the Silhouette Score to automatically select the optimal $K^{*}$.
 For synthetic data generation, we optimize inputs for $T=500$ iterations with batch size $B=256$ using Adam with learning rate $5\times10^{-2}$, where 80\% of samples are used for training and 20\% for validation in bi-level optimization.
+We apply stratified trajectory sampling with $S=6$, which reduces the number of bi-level update steps from $T=500$ to only 6 while maintaining performance (see Section~\ref{sec:sampling_ablation}).
 We set $\alpha_{\mathrm{TV}}=2.5\times10^{-5}$, $\alpha_{\mathrm{BN}}=10$, temperature $\tau=20$, and momentum $\beta=0.9$ for noise adaptation.
 For personalized distillation, we set $\gamma=0.5$, $\delta=0.3$ and fine-tune for 10 epochs.